simensollie/BulkyTV/README.md

 # BulkyTV
-Scripts for renaming TV shows in bulk
+Powershell scripts for renaming TV shows in bulk